 In May 2008, the FASB issued SFAS No. 162, The Hierarchy of Generally Accepted Accounting Principles ("SFAS No. 162").
 SFAS No. 162 seeks to clarify the hierarchy of accounting principles by raising FASB Statements of Accounting Concepts to the same level as FASB Statements of Accounting Standards and directing the Statement of Auditing Standards No. 69 to entities rather than to auditors.
 SFAS No. 162 is effective 60 days following the SEC's approval of the Public Company Accounting Oversight Board's amendment to AU Section 411, The Meaning of Present Fairly in Conformity with Generally Accepted Accounting Principles.
+The SEC approved the Public Company Accounting Oversight Board's amendment to AU Section 411 on September 18, 2008.
 We do not expect the adoption of SFAS No. 162 to have a material impact on our financial statements.

-In May 2008, the FASB issued FASB Staff Position ("FSP") No. APB 14-1, Accounting for Convertible Debt Instruments That May Be Settled in Cash Upon Conversion (Including Partial Cash Settlement) ("FSP No. APB 14-1").
+In May 2008, the FASB issued FSP No. APB 14-1, Accounting for Convertible Debt Instruments That May Be Settled in Cash Upon Conversion (Including Partial Cash Settlement) ("FSP No. APB 14-1").
 FSP No. APB 14-1 applies to convertible debt instruments that, by their stated terms, may be settled in cash (or other assets) upon conversion, including partial cash settlement, unless the embedded conversion option is required to be separately accounted for as a derivative.
 FSP No. APB 14-1 specifies that issuers of convertible debt instruments should separately account for the liability and equity components in a manner that will reflect the entity's nonconvertible debt borrowing rate when interest cost is recognized in subsequent periods.
 FSP No. APB 14-1 is effective for financial statements issued for fiscal years beginning after December 15, 2008, and interim periods within those fiscal years.
-We are currently evaluating the impact, if any, that the adoption of this standard will have on our financial statements.
+Our convertible debt will continue to be accounted for under Accounting Principles Board Opinion No. 14, Accounting for Convertible Debt and Debt Issued with Stock Warrants (as amended) and the adoption of FSP No. APB 14-1 will have no impact on our financial statements.

 In April 2008, the FASB issued FSP FAS 142-3, Determination of Useful Life of Intangible Assets ("FSP FAS 142-3").
 FSP FAS 142-3 amends the factors that should be considered in developing renewal or extension assumptions used to determine the useful life of a recognized intangible asset under FASB Statement No. 142, Goodwill and Other Intangible Assets.
 FSP FAS 142-3 also requires expanded disclosures related to the determination of intangible asset useful lives.
 This standard applies prospectively to intangible assets acquired and/or recognized on or after January 1, 2009.
-We are currently evaluating the impact of this standard on our financial statements.
+We do not expect FSP FAS 142-3 to have a material impact on our financial statements,

 In March 2008, the FASB issued SFAS No. 161, Disclosures about Derivative Instruments and Hedging Activities - an amendment of FASB Statement No. 133 ("SFAS No. 161").
 SFAS No. 161 requires qualitative disclosures about objectives and strategies for using derivatives, quantitative disclosures about fair value amounts and gains and losses on derivative instruments, and disclosures about credit-risk-related contingent features in derivative agreements.
 SFAS No. 161 is effective for fiscal years beginning after November 15, 2008.
-The adoption of SFAS No. 161 will have no impact on our financial statements as we have not entered into any derivative transactions.
+As of September 30, 2008, we have not entered into any derivative transactions.